How to pay homeowners insurance

 It depends.
 You may need to pay your homeowners insurance in advance if it's included in your closing costs.
 With this method, your escrow account is pre-funded once your mortgage is finalized.
 Some lenders may require you to pay for insurance in advance even if you don't use an escrow account.

-Do I need to switch home insurance companies if I refinance?
+Do I need to switch homeowners insurance companies if I refinance?

 Generally, you can keep your current homeowners insurance when refinancing your mortgage.
-However, your new lender may have different coverage requirements than your previous one, which means you might need to add more coverage to your current policy.
-While you're looking for a new mortgage, it can't hurt to see if switching your homeowners insurance could save you money, too — especially if your coverage requirements change.
+However, while you're looking for a new mortgage, it can't hurt to see if switching your homeowners insurance could save you money.